ERBringHorvath/regain_CLI/README.md

 ## **ReGAIN Extract**

 ReGAIN Extract is an optional module for use with ReGAIN Curate.
 This module extracts aligned sequences <br /> identified from `regain curate`.
-Offered as an additional quality control <br /> step for gene identification. <br />
+Offered as an additional quality control step for gene identification. <br />
-Nucleotide equences are extracted to a multi-FASTA file
+Nucleotide sequences are extracted to a multi-FASTA file

 `regain extract`